Medi‑Cal Spending at ‘All‑Time High,’ LAO Gives Recommendations to California Lawmakers

 Collecting More Data

-The report suggests that the legislature enhance oversight to request “richer data” on costs.
-The LAO stated that more data is needed on key expenditures to better determine the main factors driving the increase in spending.
+The report suggests that the Legislature enhance oversight to request “richer data” on costs.

-The cost per person likely increased “due to greater utilization of services, higher service costs, and recent state benefit expansions,” according to the report.
-However, it adds that the trends are “difficult to fully assess without better data on key expenditures, such as managed care costs and costs for undocumented beneficiaries.”
+The cost per person likely increased because of “greater utilization of services, higher service costs, and recent state benefit expansions,” according to the report.
+However, the report states that the trends are “difficult to fully assess without better data on key expenditures, such as managed care costs and costs for undocumented beneficiaries.”

 Information on spending and coverage costs for illegal immigrant enrollees “remains sparse, even though coverage for this population has significant General Fund implications,” the LAO report states.